Yu-Ang/Yu-Ang.github.io/_pages/about.md

 Chang Wu†, **Yuang Chen†** (Co-First Author), Yiyuan Chen, Fengqian Guo, Xiaowei Qin, and Hancheng Lu,

-- Existing QoE models and transmission schemes inadequately address the perceptual impact of these shifts.
-To bridge this gap, this article proposes, for the first time, an innovative physiological signal-driven QoE modeling and optimization framework that fully leverages users’ electroencephalogram (EEG), electrocardiogram (ECG), and skin activity signals.
-This framework precisely captures the temporal dynamics of physiological responses and resolution changesin VR streaming, enabling accurate quantification of resolution upgrades' benefits and downgrades' impacts.
+- For the first time, this article proposes an innovative physiological signal-driven QoE modeling and optimization framework that fully leverages users’ electroencephalogram (EEG), electrocardiogram (ECG), and skin activity signals.
+This framework precisely captures the temporal dynamics of physiological responses and resolution changes in VR streaming, enabling accurate quantification of the resolution upgrades and the impacts of downgrades.
 </div>
 </div>